 The presence of organisms commonly found in the nasopharynx is normal.

-The presence of any disease-causing virus, bacteria, or fungus means these organisms may be involved in your infection.
-Sometimes organisms like Staphylococcus aureus can be present without causing disease, but the test can identify resistant strains of this organism (methicillin-resistant Staphylococcus aureus, or MRSA) and patients can be isolated when necessary.
+Sometimes, organisms like Staphylococcus aureus can be present without causing disease.
+This test can help identify resistant strains of this organism (methicillin-resistant Staphylococcus aureus, or MRSA) so that patients can be isolated when necessary.

-There are no risks.
+There are no risks with this test.

-Culture - nasopharyngeal; Swab for respiratory viruses; Swab for Staph carriage
+Culture - nasopharyngeal; Swab for respiratory viruses; Swab for staph carriage